 We are proud to have a group of diverse graduate students as regular editors and contributors from McMaster University, University of British Columbia, University of Toronto and McGill University.

 This space is deliberately created with graduate students in mind and would not realize its full potential without their contribution.
-If you’re interested in writing for us, please consult our Submission Policy.
+If you’re interested in writing for us, please consult our Submission Guidelines.

 If you have any question, please contact the Journal and Blog Manager Bao Ngoc Le at cjbs (at) sfu (dot) ca or via the Contact Form.